majestyz3/TS-Agility/docs/class1/lab6/module6.rst

             | parse @message "clientSideTraffic.bitsOut\":*," as clientsout

 #.
-Now click Run Query
+Paste the code blocks in and click Run Query